Zelmoghazy/st-link-v2-clone/README.md

        style="border-radius: 30px;"/>
 </p>

-* SEGGER System View can be used with it
+* SEGGER SystemView can be used with it, I tried it with the Blue Pill and FreeRTOS and it works! .

 <p align="center">
   <img src="./Images/SystemView_9ZcV2Ncmvv.png"